MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-an-add-on.md

 # Get an add-on

-Use this method in the Microsoft Store submission API to retrieve information about an add-on (also known as in-app product or IAP) for an app that is registered to your Windows Dev Center account.
+Use this method in the Microsoft Store submission API to retrieve information about an add-on (also known as in-app product or IAP) for an app that is registered to your Partner Center account.

 ## Prerequisites